Noa-Tyk/Speech-Controlled-3D-Hand/README.md

 run the line: `python verification_model.py` on the anaconda prompt

 **there are 3 options when running the code:**
-1) To record new users and add them to the train-set.<br/>
+1) To record new people and add them to the train-set.<br/>
 we suggest that the user will be called **user** in those recordings.<br/>
 There will be 10 recordings per speaker- one for each preset of a hand movement.<br/>
-Notice that each one of the 10 recordings will include the sentence "okay hand *-keyword-*" multiple times, where *-keyword-* means a different keyword from the list.<br/>
+Notice that each one of the 10 recordings will include the sentence "okay hand *keyword*" multiple times.
+In other words, for every recording you should say the phrase "okay hand *keyword*" for multiple times (until the recording is over) with the same keyword, where *keyword* means a keyword from the list, so that for each recording you use a different keyword from the list.<br/>

 If the user regularly has specific people in his daily environment, we suggest he should record them as well for better speaker verification results.
 2)